-346 Women's Spiritual Journeys in Literature (3)
+ENG 346 Women's Spiritual Journeys in Literature (3)

 A study of 20th century American narratives by women that explore the nature of women's spiritual experiences.
-Pre-requisite ENG 101.
+Prerequisite ENG 101.
 (Also listed as WST 346.)

-355 Women/Novels/Film (3)
+ENG 355 Women/Novels/Film (3)

-A study of the respective narrative systems of film and novels.
-Pre-requisite ENG 101 (Also listed as WST 355.)
+A study of the respective narrative systems of film and novels, featuring modern American novels and films.
+Prerequisite ENG 101 (Also listed as WST 355.)

-356 American Memoir (online) (3)
+ENG 356 American Memoir (online) (3)